rtvd/harmonia/README.md

 ***Harmonia's approach***:

-Tere are two variants of the scheme: "day schema" for work in a well lit environment and "night" for work in a dark one.
+There are two variants of the scheme: "day schema" for work in a well lit environment and "night" for work in a dark one.
 * The "day" scheme assumes reasonably lit surroundings (as in an average office) and has dark text on light (but not white) background.